thedevdojo/wave-website/content/docs/guides/creating-themes.md

 @vite(['resources/themes/example/assets/css/app.css', 'resources/themes/example/assets/js/app.js'])
 ```

-> Important: Make sure to add the filament and livewire styles before your vite helper.
-Adding them after may result in some mis-aligned styles.
+> Important: Ensure you add Filament and Livewire styles before the Vite helper.
+Adding them afterward may result in misaligned styles.

-The final result should look something like this:
+The final structure should look like this:

 ```html
 <!DOCTYPE html>